Almost and quasi Leinster groups: Introduction

 \section{Introduction}

 Throughout this paper, all the integers are positive and all the groups are finite.
-By \textbf{proper divisor} of an integer, we understand a divisor of the number different from itself.
-Similarly, by a \textbf{proper subgroup} of a group, we understand a subgroup of the group except the group itself.
+We denote the set of positive integers by $\mathbb{N}^*$.
+By \textit{proper divisor} of an integer, we understand a divisor of the number that is different from the integer itself.
+Similarly, by a \textit{proper subgroup} of a group, we understand a subgroup of the group except the group itself.
 For a group $G$, we denote by $L(G)$ the lattice of its subgroups and by $N(G)$ the sublattice of normal subgroups.

-There has been a trend in the last thirty years in adapting concepts from number theory to group theory.
-This has started from perfect numbers, numbers that are equal to the sum of their proper divisors.
-In 1996, Tom Leinster introduced what would be later called Leinster groups, finite groups where the order of the group is equal to the sum of the orders of its proper normal subgroups.
-Our paper aims to further study Leinster groups and introduce two new related concepts: almost and quasi Leinster groups.
+In 2001, Tom Leinster introduced in \cite{Leinster} a group theoretical analogue to perfect numbers: finite groups where the order of the group is equal to the sum of the orders of its proper normal subgroups.
+He called these groups perfect, but since this name was already used, these groups were later called Leinster groups \cite{Medts}.

-\section{Preliminaries}
+Finding examples of Leinster groups of odd order proved difficult, taking ten years.
+An example was produced by Fran\,cois Brunault in reply to Tom Leinster’s post on MathOverflow \cite{post}.
+The use of computational programs brought thousands of examples of Leinster groups, see \cite{Nieuwveld}.
+Additionally, the existence of Leinster groups among different classes of groups (e.g. generalized quaternion groups, semisimple groups) was studied, see \cite{Baishya1}.
+Also, Leinster groups of specific orders, products of primes, such as $p^2q^2$, $pqrs$, have been studied, \cite{Baishya1, Baishya2}.

+Our paper aims to further study Leinster groups and introduce two new related concepts: almost and quasi-Leinster groups, group-theoretical analogues to almost and quasi-perfect numbers.

+\subsection{Preliminaries}

-Let us start with the number theoretic concepts and then present their group theory equivalents.
+We begin with the number theoretic concepts and then present their group-theoretic equivalents.